limerainne/Dockerize-EDA/README.md

 I don't think dockerizing EDA tools is somewhat useful or not, but here is the `Dockerfile`s for dockerizing popular EDA tools!

+## Tried packages
+ - Synosys
+   - Design Compiler (DC)
+   - IC Compiler (ICC)
+ - Cadence
+   - Incisive (NCSim)
+   - Virtuoso (IC)

 ## CAVEAT
-  - I failed to achieve X11 forwarding.
-In other words, with this image you cannot open GUI windows.
+  - X11 forwarding with host was not prepared.
+In other words, with this image you cannot open GUI windows out-of-the-box.
+(See [#3][i3])
   - Did not test uploading to "private" docker registry.
     - (you should not upload image containing commeiclal tool to public docker registry, of course ;-) )
-  - Intermediate image does not removed automatically.
-You have to remove by yourself for now.
+  - Intermediate image does not removed automatically, you have to remove by yourself for now. (see below)
   - How can we run docker container with unpriviledged permission?
     - [Singularity](https://www.sylabs.io) could be a solution, but currently I failed to use that tool.